-The Hedgehog IDE is allows you to create and run your own programs easily, without installing extra software or creating accounts first.
+The Hedgehog IDE allows you to create and run your own programs easily, without installing extra software or creating accounts first.
 We respect your privacy and your data, so we don't require any of your data unless absolutely needed - that is, basically, the code you write and nothing else.

 Creating a project